victorp13/videoindexer-zoommedia/README.md

 # Video Indexer + Zoom Media

-## NEW: API v2 template
-The folder [v2/](v2/) contains a new advanced template that integrates with the newly released [v2 API](https://api-portal.videoindexer.ai/).
-Please use this script for future-proofness and new setups.
-The [old v1 API](https://videobreakdown.portal.azure-api.net/) is deprecated and will be removed by August 1st, 2018.

 ## Introduction
 The Microsoft [Video Indexer](https://www.videoindexer.ai/) service extracts valuable insights from videos, such as spoken words, faces, characters and emotions.
 The service supports many of the major world languages (but not every language, e.g. Dutch).
-But there are companies such as Zoom Media that offer a [speech-to-text](https://www.zoom-media.nl/en/speech-to-text/) service in other languages (e.g. Dutch).
+But there are companies such as Zoom Media that offer a [speech-to-text](https://www.zoommedia.ai/speech-to-text/) service in other languages (e.g. Dutch).
 Below is a description of how you can use a transcription service provider (such as Zoom Media) in conjunction with Microsoft Video Indexer.

 The PowerShell script included in this repo will deploy a set of Azure resources that integrate the Microsoft Video Indexer service with Zoom Media's speech-to-text service.
 This script can be easily updated to work with other transcription service providers to cover a broader range of languages.

 ## Deployment
-`.\deploy.ps1 -videoindexerkey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx -zoommediatoken yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy`
+`.\deploy.ps1 -videoindexerregion aaa -videoindexeraccount bbbbbbbbb -videoindexerkey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx -zoommediatoken yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy" -language nl-nl
+`

+The parameters are:
+- videoindexerregion - can be found at the top of the page behind the Account name.
+The follow values are valid:
+    - "trial"
+    - "northeurope"
+    - "westus2"
+    - "eastasia"
+- videoindexeraccount - can be found on the Settings page
+- videoindexerkey - see "How to get the Video Indexer key" below
+- zoommediatoken - see "How to get the Zoom Media token" below
+- language - currently ZoomMedia supports:
+    - Dutch: "nl-nl"
+    - Flemish: "nl-be"
+    - Norwegian: "nb-no"
+    - Danish: "da-dk"
+    - Swedish: "sv-se"

-Note: The two parameters _videoindexerkey_ and _zoommediatoken_ are required.
+Note: All parameters are required.

-The following resources are deployed:
+When running the script the following resources will be deployed:
 * Resource Group
 * Storage Account
 * API Connection
-* Logic App
+* Three Logic Apps

 ## Solution flow
-1. A file is dropped into Blob Storage ("uploads" container by default)
+1. A file is added to the Blob Storage's "uploads" container
-2. Logic App watches for new blobs being added
+2. Logic App #1 watches this container for new files and sends new files to Video Indexer
-3. Logic App sends the file to Video Indexer and Zoom Media
+3. Logic App #2 receives a callback from VI and sends the file to Zoom Media
-4. Zoom Media generates a VVT file based on the Dutch language
-5. Logic Apps passes the resulting VTT  back into Video Indexer
+4. Logic App #3 receices a callback from ZM and sends the resulting VTT to Video Indexer
+5. Video Indexer will now show the video with transcript in the target language

 ![Solution architecture](solution_architecture.png)

 ## How to get the Video Indexer key
 The Video Indexer service does not require signup; one can simply sign in using existing credentials.
-Once signed in navigate to the [API Reference](https://videobreakdown.portal.azure-api.net/).
-Sign in here and register for the API on the [Products](https://videobreakdown.portal.azure-api.net/products) page.
-Once this is done, the [Profile](https://videobreakdown.portal.azure-api.net/developer) page will show the primary and secondary key.
+Once signed in navigate to the [API Reference](https://api-portal.videoindexer.ai/).
+Sign in here and register for the API on the [Products](https://api-portal.videoindexer.ai/products) page.
+Once this is done, the [Profile](https://api-portal.videoindexer.ai/developer) page will show the primary and secondary key.

 ![Video Indexer Profile](vi_profile.png)